-While restaurants, ice-cream parlours, cafes and literally every establishment in the F&B industry compete with each other employing using location, prices and promotions, very little take the win from the margin of their interior design.
-Most people do not know this but the way in which a restaurant interior design impacts customer psychology, prompts them to order more or less, and even impacts how long they stay or leave.
-Seating options, light, music architecture all constitute a restaurant’s interior design and here is a guide on how you can influence your customer’s psychology using them.
+While restaurants, ice-cream parlors, cafes and every other establishment in the F&B industry compete with each other using location, prices, and promotions, very little take the win from the margin of their interior design.
+Most people do not know this but the restaurant interior design impacts customer psychology; prompts them to order more or less, and even impacts the duration of their stay in the restaurant.
+Seating options, light, music, and architecture, all constitute a restaurant’s interior design.
+Here is a guide on how you can influence your customer’s psychology using interior design in restaurants.

 - Architecture & Design

 In this article, we will discuss all these elements and their impact on customer psychology and satisfaction.

 1. Architecture and Design

 The architecture and design are the most important aspects of restaurant interior design.
-The way you design the inside and how you place all your elements plays an integral role in the look and feel of your restaurant.
+The way you design the inside and how you place all your elements plays an integral role in defining the look and the feel of your restaurant.
 It also has a major influence on customer experience because it includes planning the layout of your restaurant.
 How spacious your restaurant will feel, how claustrophobic it will get during rush hours, and how comfortable it will be to walk around without bumping into people or crashing into tables, all of this is dependent on the restaurant layout.
 It makes no sense for your joint to be beautiful if your servers cannot serve well and customers cannot feel comfortable in their own space.

 The floor plan of your restaurant must be such that there is individual space for every person seated.
 If you are a fine dining restaurant 20 sq feet area per seat is ideal however for a QSR 10 sq feet area is considered perfect.

-Service stations though not in vogue these days are best located where the customer footfall will be minimum like the exact centre of the restaurant.
-If you have a huge entrance only then put a service station or a reservation desk at the entrance only if it is big enough; otherwise, it will crown the door.
-If your entrance is not that big put the stand outside.
+Service stations though not in vogue these days are best located where the customer footfall will be minimum like the exact center of the restaurant.
+Install a service station or a reservation desk at the entrance only if it is big enough; otherwise, it will crown the door.
+If your entrance is not that huge, put the stand outside.

 Make sure that your servers can see the customers and your customers can see the servers at all times.
 The floor plan of the dining area must include space for operations.
 Leave enough isle gaps between your seats for proper service.

 Restrooms must be located away from the kitchen but be visible still in your restaurant interior design.
-If it behind a wall or somewhere towards the outside make sure you put a direction board as not everyone is comfortable asking for directions.
+If it is behind a wall or somewhere towards the outside, make sure you put a direction board as not everyone is comfortable asking for directions.
 Play around with padded interiors, quirky wall hangings or any other ideas you may have around this basic skeleton.
 This article will serve as a Comprehensive Design Guide To Create A Restaurant Layout And Floor Plan.

 Ambient lighting defines the overall look and feel of your restaurant.
 Is your restaurant dimly lit or is it bright and heavy on the lights, this is the light that defines it.
 Fine dining restaurants usually use dim ambient lighting to create a relaxing mood and aura.
-As they serve customers in a way that promotes them to linger and so order more this is perfect.
-QSRs, on the other hand, must be well lit. the idea for them is for customers to come, eat fast and go.
-Bright lights induce that behaviour so the customers don’t keep lingering around.
+As they serve customers in a way that pushes them to linger, and so order more, this atmosphere is perfect.
+QSRs, on the other hand, must be well lit.
+The idea for them is for customers to come, eat fast and go.
+Bright lights induce that behavior, so the customers don’t keep lingering around.

 Task lighting is the light used for performing tasks.
 These are the lights that enable servers to work and customers to read the menu and order.
-This lighting is to be used strategically so that it does not kill the objective of ambient lighting but at the same time performs its own function well, especially in fine dining restaurants.
+This light is to be used strategically so that it does not kill the objective of the ambient light, but at the same time performs its function well, especially in fine dining restaurants.
 You can use it to highlight pathways or incorporate it by putting it on some special features like sushi bars or minibars to highlight them.

 Accent lights are lights used for that extra touch but mostly decorative purpose.
-These you can experiment with but mostly wall lighting in this area is received better than overhead lighting.
-You can use these lights to reinforce the colours of your brand as well but don’t overdo it or else it will kill the purpose.
+These you can experiment with, but mostly wall lighting in this area is received better than overhead lighting.
+You can use these lights to reinforce the colors of your brand as well but don’t overdo it, or else it will kill the purpose.

-Colours believe it or not play a huge role in your restaurant interior design.
-The main thing that impacts what colours you must use in your restaurant is your target clientele.
-Different colours trigger different emotions and set different moods.
-Some colours stimulate diet while others repress it.
-Warm colours like red and orange are considered strong stimulants and so a lot of restaurants try to use red in their interior.
-At the same time, it is a strong colour so it is best not to go overboard with it.
-Yellow is a happy colour and can bring out people’s appetite by giving a lively feeling to the place.
-Blue, on the other hand, is a suppressant but do not fear just yet if you own a fine dining restaurant.
+Colors believe it or not play a huge role in your restaurant interior design.
+The main thing that impacts what colors you must use in your restaurant is your target clientele.
+Different colors trigger different emotions and set different moods.
+Some colors stimulate diet while others repress it.
+Warm colors like red and orange are considered strong stimulants, and so a lot of restaurants try to use red in their interior.
+At the same time, it is a strong color, so it is best not to go overboard with it.
+Yellow is a happy color and can bring out people’s appetite by giving a lively feeling to the place.
+Blue, on the other hand, is a suppressant.
 The reason why blue is considered a suppressant is that it relaxes the diners and calms them hence they order less.
-Fine dining restaurants aim for a mood where customers would want to linger as opposed to QSRs and so it makes colours like blue or turquoise ideal for them.
+Fine dining restaurants aim for a mood where customers would want to linger as opposed to QSRs and so it makes colors like blue or turquoise ideal for them.
 QSRs, on the other hand, need customers to order more and eat fast thus making warm shades good for them.

 Then there are shades which are big no-nos.
 Gray, brown and purple come in this category.
 While grey is dreary and tired, brown reminds one of burnt food and purple is associated with less popular foods like eggplants or brinjals.

-Chamomile, Lavender and Vanilla reduces stress and relaxes the mind making them perfect for a fine dining restaurant.
+Chamomile, Lavender, and Vanilla reduces stress and relaxes the mind making them perfect for a fine dining restaurant.
 Baked bread reminds one of home and gives a comforting feeling thus works well for dessert section of a restaurant or a bakery.
 Peppermint, cucumber and citrus flavours make a person feel fresh making them ideal for restaurants catering to after-work corporate employees.
-Allowing scents to build up in a cloche and then removing it hits the customers with the scent of good food in their face and suddenly increase their appetite.
+Allowing scents to build up in a cloche fills it with the aroma of good food.
+Now as the lid is removed, customers are hit with the same scent which increases their appetite.
 It also makes other diners to want to order more.
-The smell of cucumber can actually make the customers feel that an area is larger than it seems which make it perfect for small spaced establishments.
+The smell of cucumber can make the customers feel that an area is larger than it seems which make it perfect for small spaced establishments.

-Depending on the type of vibe and customer experience you want to create in your restaurant you can choose from a variety of smells just remember never to use barbecue as your scent, even if you run a barbeque joint.
+Depending on the type of vibe and the customer experience you want to create in your restaurant, you can choose from a variety of smells.
+Just remember never to use barbecue as your scent, even if you run a barbeque joint.
 It makes the place feel small and more stuffy while killing the appetite.

 Lastly, we come to acoustics.
-You may think that music or choice of it is not necessarily important but that is the most incorrect conception you could have.
-Music does more than simply fill the gaps in a restaurant.
+You may think that music or choice of it is not necessarily important, but that is the most incorrect conception you could have.
+Music does more than just fill the gaps in a restaurant.
 First, we come to the volume of it.
 Controlling the volume at which you will play the music is the trickiest thing to do.
 While too loud can create noise, too soft can make people think that other diners can hear them and so make them awkward.
-If you can use acoustic control techniques like false ceilings, carpets or curtains.
+We advise that you use acoustic control techniques like false ceilings, carpets or curtains.